fuhry/fuhry.com/pages/index.md

 <div class="clearer"></div>
 </div>

 I [write tools](projects) that make building awesome functional networks easy.
-My skills in system administration, OS architecture, software engineering, web design, and networking can work together to turn your complex integration dreams into a reality.
+My skills in system administration, OS architecture, software engineering, web design, and networking can combine together to turn your complex integration and automation dreams into a reality.

 Currently I [head up](work) the Advanced Research Group at [Datto Inc.](http://dattobackup.com), solving tough technical challenges and making our products more advanced than anything else out there.

-I'm also a musician.
-I play keyboards [for churches](faith) but also am obsessed with progressive rock and metal and am currently in search of a band to join up with.
+I'm also a keyboardist.
+I play progressive and neo-classical metal.

 Connect with me through the social media profiles above.
 Or see my [bio](bio).